Rehab Centers Offer Hope For Addicts

 Most Problems Occur in 7-County Region of State

 Minnesota is a high-traffic area for drugs.
 Most substance abuse and dependency problems happen in the 7-county area surround the Twin Cities.
 Fortunately for those seeking treatment, most of the rehab facilities are also located in the area.
-Someone who has been arrested for possession should consider talking with a drug lawyer Minneapolis.
+Someone who has been arrested for possession should consider talking with a drug lawyer in Minneapolis.

 The drug problem in Minneapolis-St. Paul is compounded by the numerous methods of transporting drugs and illegal substances.
 Minnesota has over 125,000 miles of interstate highways, urban streets, and rural roads.
-It is the third largest trucking center in the United States and contains four major rail systems.
+It is the third-largest trucking center in the United States and contains four major rail systems.
 Waterways along the Mississippi River and the state’s sparsely populated border with Canada also provide the means of moving drugs around.

 Minnesota Drug Problem Includes Twin Cities